Passio/passio.github.io/API/uta.md

 This data will go back 30 days.
 Data may take up to 24 hours to reflected in API.

+Best practice is to call the API once a day.
+Additionally, once a week, the server should call the last 7 days in the case of a vehicle being offline.

 ### Sample dataset
 ```